-The Special Olympics New Zealand Club Guide provides clubs information and resources to support their regular operations and functioning.
+The Special Olympics New Zealand Club Guide provides information and resources to support regular club operations and functioning.
 It includes details specific to Special Olympics and links to best practice resources and guidance from across the sector.

-Remember, any challenges your club is facing are likely to be shared by others across the Special Olympics network - don't hesitate to seek advice and support.
+Remember, any challenges your club is facing or opportunities you are looking to pursue are likely to be shared by others across the Special Olympics network - don't hesitate to seek advice and support.

-If you would like further information on anything within this Guide, or help connecting with other clubs, please contact your RSC or the RSC Director on rscdirector@specialolympics.org.nz
+If you would like further information on anything within this Guide, or help connecting with other clubs, please contact your RSC or the Community & Participation Manager on community@specialolympics.org.nz